COMP2150-Game-Design/COMP2150-Prac-8/README.md

 "Rooms" can be exported ready to go, bundled with all custom assets (such as cards).
 We will be using this tool to have you submit your final game, as this best simulates a real-life card game scenario without worrying about printing and other resource restrictions.

 ### Setting up
-Head to the website and press `Log In/Sign Up` to make an account (or log in if you have one already!).
+Head to the website and press `Log In / Sign Up` to make an account (or log in if you have one already!).
 Follow the prompts to create your account.
 You do not need to sign up for a subscription.

 Head to the `Games` menu and select a game.
 We recommend selecting one you are relatively familiar with, so you can better understand the mechanics at play.